top of page

 Six writers, emerging and/or established in their own fields:

 A local performer of dance, poetry & music.
-A storyteller who is most definitely NOT a poet.
 An actor who sings.
 An activist & trouble-causer.
-An award winning journalist & author and a screenwriter for TV & film.
+An award winning journalist & author.
+A prolific blogger.
+A screenwriter for TV & film.

 ]